-PG&E’s Commercial HVAC Optimization Program provides generous incentive payments to commercial customers who enroll in a single-year (Silver Tier) or three-year (Gold Tier) agreement for scheduled maintenance based on ACCA (Air Conditioning Contractors of America) Standard 180 and receiving services from an authorized HVAC contractor.
+PG&E’s Commercial HVAC Optimization Program provides generous incentive payments to commercial customers who enroll in a one year agreement for scheduled maintenance based on ACCA (Air Conditioning Contractors of America) Standard 180 and receiving services from an authorized HVAC contractor.
 To participate in the program you must enroll through an authorized contractor like Select Mechanical….you can opt out at any time.

 Customers who enroll in this program will receive incentive payments of up to $3,836 per unit.
 Additionally, customers enrolling in this program can save between $260 and $500/year/unit in operating, servicing and repair costs.